rayyanqcri/entrez-ruby/README.md

 ### Topic search

 Before doing any topic search using the Entrez API, you must set your tool name and email.
-Otherwise, you may get Access Denied errors from the API and your IP address may get blocked altogether.
+Otherwise, you may get Access Denied errors from the API and your IP address may get blocked completely.
 See the configuration section below.

-To issue a search query using PubMedScraper (ESearch followed by EFetch for results):
+To issue a search query using `PubMedScraper` (ESearch followed by EFetch for results):

+    keywords = 'diabetes'
-    keywords = [['diabetic', 'type-2 diabetes'], ['exercise', 'physical']] scraper = RayyanScrapers::PubMedScraper.new(keywords)
+    scraper = RayyanScrapers::PubMedScraper.new
-    scraper.scrape(:topic) do |article, total|
+    scraper.search(keywords) do |article, total|
       puts total
       puts article
     end

 This will send a query to the ESearch utility with the `keywords` specified.
+The `search` method will repeatedly yield control with every resulting article along with the total number found.
+This will allow results to be yielded as soon as they are fetched (using the EFetch utility) and parsed instead of waiting for the whole result set to finish, which may not fit in memory anyway.

+The `keywords` parameter can be in one of three formats:

+#### String

+    keywords = 'diabetes'

+This will simply use the specified string as the search criteria.

+#### Array of Strings

+    keywords = %w(diabetic exercise)

+This will search for the `AND` concatenated array (`diabetic AND exercise` in this example).

+#### Array of Arrays of Strings

+    keywords = [['diabetic', 'type-2 diabetes'], ['exercise', 'physical']]

-Notice that the `keywords` parameter is an array of arrays.
-Each keyword in the second level arrays will be *ORed* while the outside array will be the *ANDed* query.
+Each keyword in the second level arrays will be concatenated by `OR` and the resulting strings will be concatenated with `AND`.
 So the above `keywords` will generate this query:

     (diabetic OR type-2 diabetes) AND (exercise OR physical)

-The `scrape` method will repeatedly yield control with every resulting article along with the total number found.
-This will allow results to be yielded as soon as they are fetched (using the EFetch utility) and parsed instead of waiting for the whole result set to finish, which may not fit in memory anyway.

 ### PubMed XML file parsing